Commodore Perry and the end of Japan's isolation

 During this time, the ruling Tokugawa shogunate faced challenges from various factions within Japanese society, including imperial loyalists, reformists, and those who saw the shogunate as a hindrance to Japan’s modernisation and national unity.

-The Tokugawa shogunate was abolished and replaced by a new government, which was later called the Meiji Restoration.
+As a result, the Tokugawa shogunate was abolished and replaced by a new government, which was later called the Meiji Restoration.

 Why did the shogunate fall?